The safety of patients, staff, and the public is a priority at Broadmoor Hospital, and this is also true for research activities.

 • How do we make sure the participant's data is kept secure and confidential?

-• Have we obtained consent where ever possible?
+• Have we obtained consent wherever possible?

-• Is this in the best interest of the patient, staff or public?
+• Is this in the best interest of the patient, staff, or public?

 To help us make sure that research considers patient needs, we have a dedicated patient research group that co-produces research.